 Need to align employee behaviour with organizational core values

 The core values of an organization help in establishing the moral code which its workforce must abide by.
 They represent the beliefs that are most important to the way an organization operates and how it is perceived by its customers, employees and business partners.
-Since employees act as the representatives of an organization, it is important for them to display behavior and attitude that is reflective of key organizational values.
-In addition to helping in sending out a positive message about the organization, the value-based behavior of employees also makes it easier for its management to measure and manage the organization’s standards.
+Since employees act as the representatives of an organization, it is important for them to display behaviour and attitude that is reflective of key organizational values.
+In addition to helping in sending out a positive message about the organization, the value-based behaviour of employees also makes it easier for its management to measure and manage the organization’s standards.

 The sad truth

-Despite understanding the significance of aligning their core values with the behavior of their employees, most organizations fail to take any concrete steps to ensure the same.
+Despite understanding the significance of aligning their core values with the behaviour of their employees, most organizations fail to take any concrete steps to ensure the same.
 In fact, the best that organizations do is to include these values in their website career page and new hire handbooks.
-However, in order to ensure that the values become an integral part of their organizational culture and employee behavior, it is important to provide specific guidelines and develop appropriate strategies for achieving this objective.
-Organizations that ignore the need to offer guidance and promote value-based culture and behavior are responsible for ingraining wrong values in their employees which over time become a part of their personalities.
+However, in order to ensure that the values become an integral part of their organizational culture and employee behaviour, it is important to provide specific guidelines and develop appropriate strategies for achieving this objective.
+Organizations that ignore the need to offer guidance and promote value-based culture and behaviour are responsible for ingraining wrong values in their employees which over time become a part of their personalities.
 In such organizations, a negative culture becomes commonplace that thrives on cutting corners, placing the blame on others and operating in a secretive manner.
-This, in turn, impacts the behavior of the employees and creates a wrong image of the organization.
+This, in turn, impacts the behaviour of the employees and creates a wrong image of the organization.

 Taking the necessary corrective measures